Updated on 2025-09-03 GMT+08:00

 Alarm Tags and Annotations

-When creating alarm rules, you can set alarm tags and annotations.
+When creating alarm rules, you can set alarm rule tags and annotations.
 Tags are attributes that can be used to identify alarms.
-They are applied to alarm noise reduction scenarios.
+They are used in alarm noise reduction scenarios.
 Annotations are attributes that cannot be used to identify alarms.
-They are applied to scenarios such as alarm notification and message templates.
+They are used in scenarios such as alarm notification and message templates.

 • Each tag is in "key:value" format and can be customized.
+You can create a maximum of 20 custom tags.
 Each key and value can contain only letters, digits, and underscores (_).

 • If you set a tag when creating an alarm rule, the tag is automatically added as an alarm attribute when an alarm is triggered.